Last modified June 23, 2017

 - Regularly rolling keys for above-mentioned encryption

-- Calico networking plugin installed (supports Network Policies)
+- Calico networking plugin installed (supports Network Policy API)

 - KubeDNS installed